gfitez/strava-animator/README.md

 Finally, run `python process_files.py`.

 ### 3. Generate Video frames
-This function will generate a dataframe of trackpoints from the processed gpx files, download map tiles from openstreetmap.org and generate a series of frames to be converted into video.
+The file `main.py` will generate a dataframe of trackpoints from the processed gpx files, download map tiles from openstreetmap.org and generate a series of frames to be converted into video.

 To speed up processing the openstreetmap frames and trackpoint dataframe are saved locally.
-To regenerate this data, you can delet just the files (`tiles/*` or `extractedData.pickle`) and re-run the main file.
+If you ever want to regenerate this data, you can delete the files (`tiles/*` or `extractedData.pickle`) and re-run the main file.

 Edit the activity filters in these lines:
 ```python